typesense/typesense-website/docs-site/content/26.0/api/joins.md

   priority: 0.7
 ---

-# Joins
+# JOINs

-Typesense supports joining documents from one or more collections based on a related column between them.
+Typesense supports JOINing documents from one or more collections based on a related column between them.

 ## One-to-One relation